TGoldsack1/biolaysumm/index.md

 - **February 23rd, 2024** - The evaluation scripts have now been released for participants on GitHub ([link](https://github.com/TGoldsack1/BioLaySumm2024-evaluation_scripts)).
 - **March 25th, 2024** - A worked example of the evaluation protocol has been provided [here](https://docs.google.com/spreadsheets/d/1hQB_w16lfIGeggkCwIbdBH9jyLhDnK-R31ZWT0iCkVE/edit?usp=sharing).
 - **April 25th, 2024** - Details of the system paper submission process have been added [below](#sys).
+- **May 7th, 2024** - The system submission deadline has now passed and the final competition [results](#res) have been calculated and added to the site.

 ### Important Dates